bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

   <BucketProvider>
   ```

-- `impersonating` (default: `false`): Disables sending tracking events and user/company updates to Bucket and disabled automated feedback surveys.
-Set to `true` when impersonating another user.
+- `impersonating` (default: `false`): Set to `true` to stop sending tracking events and user/company updates to Bucket.
+Also stops automated feedback surveys.

 ## Hooks